maxsitt/insect-detect-docs/docs/software/programming.md

     defined in this segment, and/or the bbox coordinates from the passthrough detections to draw the bboxes on the frame.
 In this example we are using both, try it out and check if you notice some differences in the outputs!
-4. The bounding boxes from the passthrough detections might be more stable than from the object tracker output, you can decide for yourself which one is best for your use case.
+4. The bounding boxes from the passthrough detections should be more stable than from the object tracker output, you can decide for yourself which one is best for your use case.